majarad/projekty/README.md

 # 🇬🇧: Project Portfolio – Maja Radowska

 Hi! 👋 Welcome to my repository of programming projects.
-Each project is located in a separate directory and demonstrates different areas of my skills – from web applications with AI elements, through console games, to system automation.
+Each project is located in a separate directory and demonstrates different areas of my skills – from web applications with AI elements, through console games, to systems programming.

 Below is a brief description of each project.